 According to NIST, the risk management framework includes:

 - Monitoring security controls

-One way to protect against known system and software vulnerabilities is to keep your applications up to date, and select a security solution that detects out-of-date and risky devices logging into your systems containing patient data.
+One way to protect against known system and software vulnerabilities is to keep your applications up to date, and select an endpoint security solution that detects out-of-date and risky devices logging into your systems containing patient data.
 This can ensure only trustworthy devices can access confidential information.

 Old vulnerabilities are often leveraged by malicious hackers seeking to gain unauthorized access to your data and systems.
 By keeping your software and devices updated, you can ensure you have the latest security patches necessary to prevent successful attacks.

 Another essential security control is related to access controls and authentication to systems containing patient data.
 Implementing two-factor authentication across your organization can ensure only trusted and legitimate users can access applications and patient data by verifying their identity via a second factor.